gdiffmk(1) — Linux manual page

 file2.
 Default: “+”.

-deletions are marked properly.
-This is the only way to
+caution; such requests are the only way to guarantee that

 -c change-mark